|

 novel, CASINO ROYALE – which has never been produced).
 In late 1995,

-Benson received a phone call from Janson-Smith.
+Benson received a telephone call from Janson-Smith.
 John Gardner, the

 current author of the Bond books had announced that he was retiring